benvinert/Django-React-Menu-Nutrition/README.md

-i got list of all foods on israeli website and put this on my site , when client select food so backend send request to this site and get all Nutrition values.
+i got list of all foods on israeli website and put this on my site , when client select food so backend send request to this site and get all Nutrition values. you can see video of project here https://www.youtube.com/watch?v=yJw8GN-J68A
 ![CalculateApp1](https://user-images.githubusercontent.com/64857968/110786449-d1a4fc80-8274-11eb-8b65-14eb9331e898.png)
 ![CalculateApp2png](https://user-images.githubusercontent.com/64857968/110786467-d964a100-8274-11eb-8470-64016ec14be6.png)
 ![CalculateApp3](https://user-images.githubusercontent.com/64857968/110786470-da95ce00-8274-11eb-99d6-cd78cef742f0.png)